The Single Moms Club: Plot

-The five meet at Hillary's, Lytia arrives early and finds her distraught, as her ex took everything in the divorce and she had to fire the maid.
-In addition to organizing the dance, they decide to start The Single Mom's Club to support single mom's everywhere.
-Afterwards, each woman has her own drama: May picks her son up from school as his father never showed up, Jan didn't get the promotion she'd hoped for, Branson brings Lytia a funeral wreath because he likes her and T.K. read May's book and liked it, so they meet up for coffee to discuss it.
+The five meet at Hillary's.
+Lytia arrives early and finds her distraught, as her ex took everything in the divorce and she had to fire the maid.
+In addition to organizing the dance, they decide to start The Single Mom's Club to support single moms everywhere.
+Afterwards, each woman has her own drama: May picks her son up from school as his father never showed up, Jan didn't get the promotion she'd hoped for, Branson brings Lytia a funeral wreath because he likes her, and T.K. read May's book and liked it.
+They meet up for coffee to discuss their situations.

 As the enchanted forest is the theme the group chose for the dance, Hillary asks her new neighbor, Peter to build the forest for it.
-The group decide to go out socially every week, so take turns watching each others kids.
+The group decides to go out socially every week, so they take turns watching each others kids.
 For an organized movie night, Hillary looks after the kids while Esperanza takes Manny, and May hooks Jan up with Tony, a friend from work.
 While at the movies May's son runs away and they cannot find him.
 Blowing up at everyone, May tells them to leave, severing ties with the group.
 T.K. stays at May's to comfort her.
 When her son finally comes home, he tells her he went to see his dad.
 He went by bus, and his dad robbed him for drugs.
 Upset, he wants to know why she hadn't told him he's an addict.

 Esperanza goes to her ex's car dealership to confront him about undermining her and threatens to take him to court for more child support.
-By the end, all five women make up with their children, May finally decides to join the ladies at the school dance and The Single Mom's Club is back on.
+By the end, all five women make up with their children, May finally decides to join the ladies at the school dance, and The Single Mom's Club is back on.